stackotter/stackotter-website/src/open-source.md

 ### SwiftCrossUI

 [SwiftCrossUI](https://github.com/stackotter/swift-cross-ui) is a declarative cross-platform UI framework inspired by Apple's SwiftUI.
-Why not just use SwiftUI?
-Because it is built on top of Gtk and supports many more platforms than SwiftUI (which only supports Apple platforms).
-It is still in a very early stage of development.
+It support macOS, iOS, tvOS, Windows, and Linux, with Android support on the way.
+Under-the-hood it uses each platform's native UI framework to provide a native user experience.

 ### Swift Bundler

 [Swift Bundler](https://github.com/stackotter/swift-bundler) is a modern tool for creating cross-platform Swift apps using Swift packages instead of Xcodeproj’s.
-It currently only supports macOS. iOS support in an experimental state.
-Windows and Linux support will be added in the future.
+It supports macOS, iOS, tvOS, Windows, and Linux.
+It makes cross-platform app development and distribution a breeze.
+Swift Bundler apps can be packaged to `.app` for Apple platforms, `.msi` for Windows, and `.rpm` for Linux.

 ### Delta Client